Braves vs. Cardinals Player Props Betting Odds

 Olson Stats

-- Matt Olson has collected 137 hits with 24 doubles, three triples, 44 home runs and 87 walks.
-He has driven in 113 runs with one stolen base.
+- Matt Olson has put up 138 hits with 24 doubles, three triples, 45 home runs and 88 walks.
+He has driven in 114 runs with one stolen base.

 Olson Recent Games